adambaskerville/adambaskerville.github.io/tabs/about.md

 # MIT License
 ---

 I am currently a research fellow (EPSRC funded, EP/R011265/1) at the University of Sussex working in collaboration with Bristol university studying fundamental effects of electron correlation in many-particle systems.
 This covers a wide range of topics from quantum mechanics, mathematical, theoretical and computational physics and quantum chemistry.
+I have specialised knowledge in computationally efficient, high accuracy calculations going beyond standard double precision; using techniques including DoubleDouble/QuadDouble data types and ball arithmetic.
+I also expertise in using parallel and GPU programming techniques which I frequently use.

 ## Education